Wednesday, January 30, 2008

 KANSAS LEGISLATORS MULL E-VERIFY MANDATE FOR EMPLOYERS

-A proposal being considered in the Kansas House would require all employers to use E-Verify by January 1st.
+being considered in the Kansas House would require all employers to use E-Verify by January 1st.
 Business groups in neighboring Oklahoma are warning that Kansas should avoid the "minefield" of trying to enforce immigration law.

 # posted by Greg Siskind @ 6:10 PM